-If you believe the industry experts, a spiralizer is set to be the new, must-have kitchen gadget for the health conscious.
-We explain what it is and how to use it...
+A spiralizer is a handy kitchen gadget for the health conscious.
+The BBC Good Food cookery team explain what it is and how to use it...

 The ability to slice and shred a range of vegetables into ribbons has long been possible with a julienne peeler, but the technique has been made fuss-free and far more appealing with the arrival of the spiralizer.
-Originating in Japan, this handy and reasonably priced piece of kit is starting to creep into the mainstream, with a healthy shove from writers and bloggers such as Hemsley + Hemsley and Deliciously Ella.
+Originating in Japan, this handy and reasonably priced piece of kit is starting to creep into the mainstream.

 How to use your spiralizer

 Most models available work in a similar way, and creating oodles of healthy noodles is a satisfyingly simple process: ''Attach raw fruit or vegetables to the ‘teeth’, then turn the handle to push the vegetable through your choice of blade to create vegetables ribbons, or noodles in a variety of thicknesses,'' explains Cassie.

 There are a few vegetables that were born to be spiralized according to Cassie: ''The firm texture of root vegetables makes them perfect for spiralizing, but you can also use cucumbers, squash or pumpkin, or firm fruits such as apples and pears.''

 Forget spaghetti, this year it’s all about ‘courgetti.’
 Use the thin noodle attachment on the spiralizer to create long twirls of pasta-like vegetable noodles.
 Simply boil the spiralised courgette for 20 seconds, then top with Bolognese or stir through pesto and some prawns.

 Raw carrot ribbons, made with the slicing blade, add texture and crunch to a salad or slaw.
 Or, you can stir-fry the carrot ribbons for a couple of minutes with garlic and coconut oil for a healthy side dish.